777arc/PySDR/content-nl/phaser.rst

    delta_beam = data[0] - data[1]
    error = np.mean(np.real(delta_beam / sum_beam))

 The sign of the error tells us which direction the signal is actually coming from, and the magnitude tells us how far off we are from the signal.
 We can then use this information to update the angle of arrival estimate and weights.
-By repeating this process in realtime we can track the signal.
+By repeating this process in real-time we can track the signal.

 Now jumping into the full Python example, we will start by copying the code we used earlier to perform a 180 degree sweep.
 The only code we will add is to pull out the phase at which the received power was maximum: